ktdreyer/koji-ansible/README.rst

             - koji
         state: absent

-This will only mange the packages defined and will not change any packages created previously with the ``koji_tag`` module.
+This will only mange the packages defined and will not change any other packages on the tag.

 koji_call
 ---------